brotherlogic/recordcollection/README.md

 # recordcollection

-Server for hosting the record collection and manipulating Discogs to our bidding.
+Service for hosting the record collection and manipulating Discogs to our bidding.